Gizra/entity_validator/README.md

 ```

-After that you'll need to create a the next structure:
+After that you'll need to create the next files structure:
 |- validator

 |-- *entity_type*